patrickfrey/mewa/doc/faq.md

 ### How to handle lexical scopes?

 The _scope_ (referring to the lexical scope) is part of the type database and represented as pair of integer numbers, the first element specifying the start of the _scope_ and the second the first element after the last element of the _scope_.
 Every definition (type, reduction, instance) has a _scope_ definition attached.
 Depending on the current _scope-step_ (an integer number) only the definitions having a _scope_ covering it are visible when resolving or deriving a type.
 The current _scope_ and the current _scope-step_ are set by the tree traversal function before calling the function attached to a node.
 The current _scope_ is set to its previous value after calling the function attached to a node.
 The _scope_ is usually used to envelop code blocks.
 Substructures on the other hand are preferably implemented with a context-type attached to the definition.
-So class or structure member is defined as type with a name and the owner is attached as context-type to it.
+So class and structure members are defined as types with a name and the owner is defined as its context-type.
 Every resolve type query can contain a set of context-type candidates.

 <a name="reductionWeightSchema"/>

 ### How to define a schema of reduction weights?

 If there is anything alien in _Mewa_, it's the assignment of weights to productions to memorize the preference of type deduction paths.
 We talk about twenty lines of floating-point number assignments here.
 But weird ones.
-They empower _Mewa_ to use the shortest path search algorithm for resolving and deriving types, which is the key to the stunning performance of _Mewa_.
+They empower _Mewa_ to rely only on the shortest path search algorithm (_Dijkstra_) for resolving and deriving types.
+This is the key to the stunning performance of _Mewa_.

 When thinking about the weight-sum of a path, I imagine it as the summation of its parts.
 Each part represents one type of action, like removing a qualifier, adding const, converting a value, etc...
 Now I describe my rules like the following: